sitrox/schemacop/README_V3.md

   When set to `true`, this node also accepts strings that can be casted to an integer, e.g. the values `'-5'` or `'42'`.
 Please note that you can only validate numbers which are in the `Integer` format.
 Blank strings will be treated equally as `nil`.
+  Strings will be parsed with base 10, so only decimal numbers are allowed.
+  Leading zeroes will be ignored.

 #### Examples